slerpyyy/bytesort/README.md

 ```

 ## The Algorithm
-This program is an implementation of the sorting algorithm, formally known **histogram sort**.
+This program is an implementation of the sorting algorithm, formally known as **histogram sort**.
 The basic idea is that, if you generate the histogram from an array of integers and throw away the original array, the only piece of information you're losing about the numbers in the original array is their order.

 ### Step-by-Step Example
 1. Start with a string of letters: